IGEL-Technology/shim-review/README.md

 *******************************************************************************
 ### Who is the secondary contact for security updates, etc.?
 *******************************************************************************
-- Name:
+- Name: Müller, Christina
-- Position:
+- Position: Manager Linux Development
-- Email address:
+- Email address: christina.mueller@igel.com
-- PGP key fingerprint:
+- PGP key fingerprint: 6FCDFA6477566085

 (Key should be signed by the other security contacts, pushed to a keyserver like keyserver.ubuntu.com, and preferably have signatures that are reasonably